-All three models are based on one universal product series platform, which can be fitted either with a combustion engine or an electric motor.
-This means users can choose between different types of drive without having to compromise on performance – something which Dirk Vormann is particularly pleased about: “At WDI, we are committed to reducing our carbon emissions, in order to make our production as climate-neutral as possible.
+All four models are based on one universal product series platform, which can be fitted either with a combustion engine or an electric motor.
+This means users can choose between different types of drive without having to compromise on performance – something which Dirk Vormann is particularly pleased about: “At WDI, we are committed to reducing our carbon emissions in order to make our production as climate-neutral as possible.
 At the same time, we have strict requirements for our forklift trucks, as they are in operation around the clock.”

 The electric versions of the new generation of forklift trucks have been specially optimized for indoor use.
 For this purpose, the E20 – E35 models are now fitted with synchronous reluctance motors, which significantly increase the energy efficiency and thus make a noticeable improvement to performance.
 Thanks to the combination steering axle, along with the twin-motor front-wheel drive, the new electric models work especially well in confined spaces and narrow aisles.